Emanoel-sabidussi/openMR/page-6.md

 ---
-title: Registration
+title: Contact
-subtitle: Don't skip our event!
+subtitle: We would love to hear from you!
 layout: page
 show_sidebar: false
 tabs: example_tabs